yaacoo/multiPGS_py/README.md

 The program reads both the PGS file and the VCF file line by line, and only keeps a PGS dictionary in memory, which is no more than 60-70Mb.
 This allows parallelization over many VCF files without running into memory issues.

-## Requirements

-Python 3 and up.
-No dependencies.

 ## What we account for

 1. Strand flips (when the DNA strand orientation differs between the reference and the sample)